 Today I share an excerpt from a piece of writing by Blaine Bartlett.
-(I was introduced to him from Bob Proctor’s email newsletter, which I subscribe to.)
+(I was introduced to him from Bob Proctor’s email newsletter, to which I subscribe to.)

 Blaine is certified as an executive and organizational coach and is also certified as a Master Somatic Coach, and he is a Bestselling Author.
 He coaches and consults worldwide with leaders, executives, companies, and governments.
 He has personally delivered programs to more than 300,00 individuals and has directly impacted more than one million people worldwide.

 BLAINE’S PERSONAL MOTTO: